-A simple Wildflower in shadows
+A simple Wildflower Hiding in Shadows

 Beauty is Everywhere, Just Look!

 Beauty truly is Everywhere in this World of ours, and the Ameteur Photographer is just as capable as a professional photographer, with today's modern high resolution cameras, to capture such natural wonders, as you see here.

 The examples I have included in this article are but a small sampling of the pictures I have taken in my own backyard, over the past few years.